AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

  - **Aviatrix Transit FireNet for Azure** allows you to deploy firewall instances in Azure.
 For more information, check out `Transit FireNet FAQ <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_.
  - **Check Point CloudGuard** can be launched from Aviatrix Controller for FireNet use case.
 The Controller monitors the firewall instances' health and automatically detach the unhealthy instance and reattach when it becomes healthy.
 Note static routes need to be programmed on the firewall instances.
  - **Fortinet FortiGate** can be launched from Aviatrix Controller for FireNet use case.
 The Controller monitors the firewall instances' health and automatically detach the unhealthy instance and reattach when it becomes healthy.
 Note static routes need to be programmed on the firewall instances.
  - **FireNet Fail Close** provides an option to FireNet gateway to drop packets when no firewall instances are attached.
-To enable, go to Fiewall Network -> Advanced, highlight one FireNet gateway, click the 3 dots skewer.
+To enable, go to Firewall Network -> Advanced, highlight one FireNet gateway, click the 3 dots skewer.
 At Fail Close, click Enable.

 4. Operation
 -------------